ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Phase Unwrapping

 All of the phase differences in a wrapped interferograms lie between -&#960 and &#960.
 Phase unwrapping attempts to assign multiples of 2&#960 to add to each pixel in the interferogram to restrict the number 2&#960 jumps in the phase to the regions where they may actually occur.
 These regions  are areas of radar layover or areas of deformation exceeding half a wavelength in the line of sight.
-Thermal noise and interferometric decorrelation can also result in these 2&#960 phase jumps called *residues*.
+Thermal noise and interferometric decorrelation can also result in these 2&#960 phase discontinuities called *residues*.

 Before the interferogram can be unwrapped, it must be filtered to remove noise.
 This is accomplished using an adaptive spectral filtering algorithm.
 This adaptive interferogram filtering aims to reduce phase noise, increase the accuracy of the interferometric phase, and reduce the number of interferogram residues as an aid to phase unwrapping.
 In this case, residues are points in the interferogram where the sum of the phase differences between pixels around a closed path is not 0.0, which indicates a jump in phase.